Table of Contents

 How Do Atomic Swaps Work?

 Atomic swaps leverage a smart contract that “locks” the transactions and needs both transacting parties to verify to mark the transaction as complete.
-The smart contract used by atomic swap is specialised and referred to as hash timelock contract technology (HTCL).
+The smart contract used by atomic swap is specialized and referred to as hash timelock contract technology (HTCL).
 The HTLC contract is like a “virtual lockbox” consisting of two security features – TimeLock and HashLock.

 TimeLock is a safety mechanism that can return cryptocurrencies that have been traced back to the traders if a trade is not completed within a stipulated time frame.
 Thus, TimeLock secures the transactions through time constraints to ensure that every transaction is settled within a specific timeframe, and if not, the depositor receives the funds back.
 TimeLock assures the safety of funds in the event of a failed transaction.